soffes/blog/published/2007-11-22-xbox-360-and-hd-tv/xbox-360-and-hd-tv.markdown

+---
-# Xbox 360 and HD TV
+title: Xbox 360 and HD TV
+categories: games
+---

 Christmas is coming a little early for me this year.
 I just purchased an Insignia 26-inch LCD HDTV.
 It was only $379 at Best Buy.
 It’s a pretty good TV.
 It was really cheap so I didn’t expect it to be fantastic, but so far, it’s pretty nice.
 I only bought it because it was cheap.
 Since I have this nice new HDTV, what am I going to do with it?
 I guess I’ll have to buy an Xbox 360.
 So I did.